sammonsempes/YoutubeAlgorithmKiller/README.md

 Seamless Integration: The extension integrates seamlessly with the YouTube platform, providing a smooth and uninterrupted browsing experience.

-Regular Updates: The YouTubeAlgorithmKiller team is dedicated to providing regular updates, ensuring that the extension remains compatible with the latest YouTube features and enhancements.

 Take back control of your YouTube browsing and enjoy a curated experience tailored to your interests.
 Download YouTubeAlgorithmKiller today, and transform the way you consume content on the world's most popular video-sharing platform.